 6. And don’t mollycoddle it

 Give it some stick.
-It doesn’t matter what you’re looking to buy, you’ll at least need to know how it feels under extremely hard braking so that when an emergency arises you’re not caught out.
+It doesn’t matter what you’re looking to buy, you’ll at least need to know how it feels under hard braking so that when an emergency arises you’re not caught out.
 We’re not saying do a full ABS stop in the middle of a town centre with a queue of traffic behind you, but it’s worth getting a handle on how the car feels in a panic situation.

 Hard acceleration and vigorous cornering are perhaps less vital, but we all like a bit of fun every now and then.
 Now’s the time to find out if it sounds like a bout of flatulence under hard acceleration or flails about in the bends – before you hurl thousands of pounds at it.
 If you’re buying a sports or performance car, some manufacturers will offer experience days in the confines of a race track, so get on one of those.

-7. Ask for a loan
+7. Ask for a weekend test-drive

 It’s all well and good poking and prodding and driving in an hour-long spell with a salesman hovering nearby, but to really get used to how a car feels you ideally need to borrow one for a short spell.

-Many dealers will be reasonably happy to lend you a vehicle for a weekend or occasionally a week at a time and it’ll give you a chance to experience ownership before taking the plunge.
+Many dealers will be reasonably happy to lend you a vehicle for a weekend or occasionally a week at a time, and it’ll give you a chance to experience ownership before taking the plunge.

 8. Don’t try just one

 Even if you liked the car, don’t settle for just one test drive.
 Try out another one – the first car might have been unusually good or bad.
 This is particularly important on used cars, as “Oh, they all do that” is one of the commonest phrases you’ll hear buying secondhand.